-Knowing the skills employers are looking for and mapping those to higher education curricula can lead to better success after graduation.
-For Bishop, better communication about the skills employers desire and what should be taught in higher education is a step in the right direction.
+Knowing the skills employers are looking for and mapping those to higher education curriculum can lead to better success after graduation.
+For Bishop, better communication about the skills desired by employers and what should be taught in higher education is a step in the right direction.

 “I don’t want to oversimplify things, but I think, largely, what we have is a communication problem.
 As academics, we have a tendency to speak in terms of learning objectives and Bloom’s Taxonomy verbs that just don’t resonate with employers.
 I’m really excited about the growing skills conversation,” said Bishop.